publitas/docs/source/js.md

   });
 }
 ```
 Using the `setLinkAction(action)` you can specify a custom action when the user clicks on an external link in the Viewer. `action` needs to be a function.
-It will receive the original url as an argument.
+It will receive the original URL as an argument.